P5-wrapper/react/.github/SECURITY.md

 ## Contacts

-If you need to reach out regarding a security issue that is urgent then you can reach out to either @yevdyko or @jamesrweb.
+If you need to reach out regarding a security issue that is critically urgent then you can reach out directly to @jamesrweb.